-To establish a practical genetic monitoring tool for rapid, high throughput genotyping accessible to researchers to monitor flapper skate and spurdog.
-These standardised marker panels will produce additive data sets in perpetuity, providing invaluable repositories, suitable for temporal and cross-laboratory comparisons and permit ongoing monitoring across multiple legislative authorities.
+To establish a practical genetic monitoring tool for rapid, high-throughput genotyping that is accessible to researchers monitoring flapper skate and spurdog.
+These standardised marker panels will produce additive datasets in perpetuity, providing invaluable repositories suitable for temporal and cross-laboratory comparisons and will permit ongoing monitoring across multiple legislative authorities.

-As high value fisheries species many North East Atlantic elasmobranchs have been significantly impacted by targeted fishing and bycatch.
-With their low intrinsic rate of increase stock recoveries can be very slow, and a significant proportion of their valuable genetic resources may have been lost forever in some species.
-This makes genetic monitoring to assess variability and connectivity of populations essential components of conservation management to identify those best practices likely to benefit elasmobranch conservation.
+As high-value fisheries species, many north-east Atlantic elasmobranchs have been significantly impacted by targeted fishing and by-catch.
+As a consequence of their low intrinsic rate of increase, recovery of their populations can be very slow and in some species a significant proportion of their valuable genetic resources may have been lost forever.
+This makes genetic monitoring to assess the variability and connectivity of populations essential components of management for identifying the best practices that are likely to benefit elasmobranch conservation.

-Marine Protected Areas (MPAs) are increasingly used as a tool to promote conservation across locations chosen for habitats likely important to species of conservation concern.
-Elasmobranchs in the North-East Atlantic have site associated behaviours which mean they stand to benefit greatly from MPAs, as will other species in the local ecosystem in which these top predators play a pivotal role.
-The ´Loch Sunart to Sound of Jura´ MPA west Scotland, was chosen to protect the flapper skate, one of two ´Common Skate´ species now recognised as endangered.
-Large numbers of skate in the area suggested important habitats, and it was hoped that protecting this population would allow connectivity with others, the larger interbreeding unit better maintaining valuable genetic diversity which allows the species to adapt to environmental change.
-The spurdog, an endangered elasmobranch, is incidentally protected by the MPA, but its genetic health and connectivity also need monitoring.
-Our initial work suggested the MPA flapper population comprised of individuals with unique maternally inherited genetic components.
-This could reflect females not breeding or travelling much beyond the MPA, that they are more isolated than initially hoped, thereby limiting the MPA´s effectiveness as a conservation tool maintaining genetic variation as part of the regional population.
-Higher-resolution genetic markers suggest there is some connectivity with other populations but this requires further investigation and the results need to be interpretable to future generations of conservationists.
-Assessing variation with a monitoring tool of a smaller panel of highly informative flapper skate and spurdog markers should allow new technologies to standardise genetic assessments, removing bias of individual laboratories and operators.
-Placing samples and data in a free access national repository will encourage the formation of larger working groups to monitor further flapper skate and spurdog populations to allow the effectiveness of MPA management to be determined.
+Marine protected areas are increasingly used as a tool to promote conservation across locations chosen for their habitats that are likely to be important to species of conservation concern.
+Elasmobranchs in the north-east Atlantic have site-associated behaviours, which means they stand to benefit greatly from marine protected areas, as will other species in the local ecosystem in which these top predators play a pivotal role.
+The ‘Loch Sunart to Sound of Jura’ marine protected area in west Scotland was chosen to protect the flapper skate, one of two ‘common skate’ species now recognised as endangered.
+Large numbers of skate in the area indicated important habitats and it was hoped that protecting this population would allow connectivity with others, as the larger the interbreeding unit, the better it is able to maintain the valuable genetic diversity that allows the species to adapt to environmental change.
+The spurdog, an endangered elasmobranch, is incidentally protected in the same protected area and its genetic health and connectivity also need monitoring.
+Our initial work suggested that the flapper population in the marine protected area comprised individuals with unique maternally inherited genetic components.
+This could reflect that females are not breeding or travelling much beyond the protected area and that they are more isolated than initially hoped, thereby limiting the area’s effectiveness as a conservation tool that maintains genetic variation as part of a regional population.
+Genetic markers with a higher resolution suggest there is some connectivity with other populations, but this requires further investigation and the results need to be made capable of being interpreted by future generations of conservationists.
+Assessing variation with a monitoring tool of a smaller panel of highly informative flapper skate and spurdog markers should allow new technologies to standardise genetic assessments, removing any bias of individual laboratories and operators.
+Placing samples and data in a free-access national repository will encourage the formation of larger working groups to monitor further flapper skate and spurdog populations and make it possible to determine the effectiveness of marine protected area management.

 Demian’s team is developing tools that help border control officers identify illegal shark products.
 His project is sifting through ‘rhino ray’ DNA sequences looking for differences in code between the guitarfishes, giant guitarfishes and wedgefishes nicknamed for their pointy snouts (and Endangered status).
 Months of testing will help ensure only rhino ray DNA is targeted before the team flies to Hong Kong to help officials use a portable DNA tester.
 This project will add to the arsenal currently being used to identify illegal shark fins moving across borders, and help stop the trafficking of ‘rhino ray’ fins.